MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium.md

 *   A **Memory** panel to measure your use of memory resources and compare heap snapshots at different states of code runtime
 *   An **Application** panel to inspect, modify, and debug web app manifests, service workers, and service worker caches.
 You can also inspect and manage storage, databases, and caches from this panel.
 *   A **Security** panel to debug security issues and ensure that you have properly implemented HTTPS on your web site.
 HTTPS provides critical security and data integrity for both your site and your users that provide personal information on your site.
-*   An **Audits** panel to run an audit of your web site.
+*   An **Audits** panel (now renamed **Lighthouse**) to run an audit of your web site.
 The results of the audit will help you improve the quality of your site, catching common errors around making your web site accessible, secure, performant, building a PWA, etc.  and helping you fix them.

 [!INCLUDE [audits-panel-note](./devtools-guide-chromium/includes/audits-panel-note.md)]